-The laboratory is comprised of a computational genetics group affiliated with both the Computer Science and Human Genetics departments.
+The Computational Genetics Laboratory is comprised of a computational genetics group affiliated with both the Computer Science and Human Genetics departments.
 Research interests are in computational genetics, bioinformatics, computer science, and statistics.
 The laboratory focuses on developing techniques for solving the challenging computational problems that arise in attempting to understand the genetic basis of human disease.